Main Page Main Page Healthiness is good

 There's nothing here

 Warming up and cooling down are very important aspects of exercise.
 Passive stretching has not been shown to reduce injuries.
-In fact, there is some evidence that passive stretching can increase your chances of injury.
-Examples of passive stretching are leaning forward at your waist to try and touch your toes, whether sitting with your legs out straight in front of you or standing.
+In fact, there is some evidence passive stretching can increase your chances of injury.
+Examples of passive stretching are leaning forward at your waist to try and touch your toes, whether standing or sitting with your legs out straight in front of you.
 This type of stretching should always be avoided.
 Active stretching, however, is excellent before and after your exercise routines to help loosen and clear your muscles.
 It is the safest and most effective way to stretch.

 This same principle applies to any muscles anywhere in your body.
-For example if you wish to stretch your muscles on the back of your legs (hamstrings, gastrocnemius, etc.), sit with your legs straight out in front of you.
+For example if you wish to stretch the muscles on the back of your legs (hamstrings, gastrocnemius, etc.), sit with your legs straight in front of you.
 Tighten your abdominal and gluteal (buttocks) muscles so your upper pelvis tips back.
 Hold this pelvic tuck without holding your breath.
 Next, tighten the muscles on the front of your upper legs (quadriceps) by pushing your legs down to the floor as hard as you can without cramping.
-Then, bend your ankles and pull your toes toward your head (tibialis anterior, etc.) while reaching toward your toes with both hands.
+Then, bend your ankles and pull your toes toward your head (tibialis anterior, etc.).
+Take a deep breath and let it out while reaching toward your toes with both hands.
 You will definitely feel a strong stretch along the entire length of the backs of your legs.
-Use this principle of active stretching to relax and loosen any muscles anywhere in your body after you exercise.
+Use this principle of active stretching to relax and loosen muscles anywhere in your body before or after exercising.

 Even your bottom can be naturally healthy